Snake-Edition/P32-FW/README.md

 19. **Different languages**
 20. **Avoid display flashing**: Some displays flash with original FW.
 21. **High geared extruder**: Allow up to 2000 steps/mm for extruder.
+22. **Adjustable bed size**: FW can be used for arbitrary bed size.

 ## Feed the Snake